Apr 14, 2022

 Also, creating unlimited email accounts mainly benefits team-based projects as you can assign an unlimited number of accounts to them.

 This article will provide you with a step-by-step tutorial on how to host your personal email server on a VPS via CyberPanel.
-The guide will cover how to set up a VPS server, point your domain name to VPS, set up your own email server, and create your email address.
+The guide will cover how to set up a VPS, point your domain name to VPS, set up your own email server, and create your email address.

 After purchasing VPS hosting, the next step is to install CyberPanel, a web hosting control panel.
 This cPanel alternative is an ideal choice for setting up a self-hosted email server since it makes generating DNS records an easy task.

-CyberPanel supports CentOS 7, CentOS 8, Ubuntu 18.04, and Ubuntu 20.04 operating systems.
+CyberPanel supports CentOS 7, Ubuntu 18.04, and Ubuntu 20.04 operating systems.
 The initial setup requires a minimum of 1 GB of RAM and 10 GB of disk space.

-Follow these steps to install CyberPanel on your VPS server:
+Follow these steps to install CyberPanel on your VPS:

 - Make sure your virtual server’s operating system is compatible with CyberPanel.
 If you’re using Hostinger, navigate to the Other Settings section under the Server Management menu to check your operating system.
 In case it’s not compatible with CyberPanel, you can change it.